aksabina/SETBVE/framework/README.md

 ### Required Packages Installation Steps

 1. Clone or download this repository.
-2. Open a terminal in the project directory, e.g., `framework/SETBVE`.
+2. Open a terminal in the project directory, (e.i. `framework/SETBVE`).
 3. Run the setup script to install all required packages:

    ```bash